People, prospecting, wooing, conversations, missed signals, mixed signals, rejection, heartbreak, and that heady feeling when things go well.

 During the demo, you can rope in a specialist to introduce the product and highlight features that solve their high-priority problems first, instead of just showcasing what your product is good at.

-If there’s one big difference between a real date and a sales date, it’s this: On sales dates, talking about your previous experiences may actually be a great idea.
+Pro Tip: If there’s one big difference between a real date and a sales date, it’s this: On sales dates, talking about your previous experiences may actually be a great idea.
 Weave in stories with examples of how other customers — preferably from their industry or circle — have benefitted from your solution.

 Now’s also a good time to probe and understand the next steps at their end so you know their preferred timelines and modes for following up.

-Sales reps are all too familiar with this stage, but it’s important to remember that the goal of this step is not to force them into a purchase but to make that decision easier for them.
+Sales representatives are all too familiar with this stage, but it’s important to remember that the goal of this step is not to force them into a purchase but to make that decision easier for them.
 Here’s where the FAQs, references, and sales qualification process you prepared earlier can help you.

 Here’s how to handle the 4 most common objections using the personal selling approach: